Analysis | How Trump’s electoral loss compares to the prior 11 elections

 Some shifts are more apparent on this map, like Georgia’s reversion to being a Democratic state.
 (That red line off the coast of Georgia belongs to D.C., which is so heavily Democratic that it refuses to fit within a reasonable scale.)
 You can see something similar with Arizona and Texas — and see the reverse happening in Ohio and elsewhere in the Upper Midwest.

-This is the story of Biden’s win: a big enough shift nationally to push Arizona and Georgia further in the direction they were going and a big enough shift nationally to pull Wisconsin and Pennsylvania in particular back into line.
+This is the story of Biden’s win: A big enough shift nationally to push Arizona and Georgia further in the direction they were going and a big enough shift nationally to pull Wisconsin and Pennsylvania in particular back into line.

 There are a lot of places in the country where Trump is far, far more popular than Biden.
 Unfortunately for him, they don’t have quite enough electoral votes to have made the difference in 2020 as they did in 2016.
 So Trump lost.